bitcoinops/bitcoinops.github.io/_includes/articles/cardcoins-rbf-batching.md

 {:.post-meta}
 *by [CardCoins][]*

-"Additive batching" is a scheme whereby additional outputs are included to unconfirmed transactions in the mempool.
-This field report outlines efforts CardCoins has taken in introducing a reorg and DoS safe implementation of such a scheme in its customer payout workflow.
+_"Additive batching" is a scheme in which additional outputs are added to unconfirmed transactions in the mempool.
+This field report outlines efforts [CardCoins][] has taken in introducing a reorg- and DoS-safe implementation of such a scheme in its customer payout workflow._

 [Replace By Fee][topic rbf] (RBF, BIP125) and [batching][payment batching] are two important tools for any enterprises directly interacting with Bitcoin's